prathimacode-hub/Awesome_Python_Scripts/APIScripts/COWIN API/README.md

 # COWIN API

-CoWIN is a cloud-based IT solution for planning, implementation, monitoring, and evaluation of Covid-19 vaccination in India.
+COWIN is a cloud-based IT solution for planning, implementation, monitoring, and evaluation of Covid-19 vaccination in India.

 <br>